-My point is: most of the spam I receive is similar.
+My point is: most of the spam I receive is similar it seems as if they are made to end up be in the spam folder.
 I can’t even sense the slightest intention to make it look an appealing offer to me.

 This is why they end up in my presentations, videos or articles as laughably bad examples.
 Sometimes I email back some really good marketing emails to help the poor marketers creating these.

 This article is the second piece in our Email Copywriting Basics series.
 You might want to check out other articles too.

 In this article I will share with you the copywriting basics about how not to sound like spam – not only what words and phrases you should avoid but also how to present your offer, how to personalize the body and so on, so you won’t end up in one of my lectures as an outsantingly bad example.
 Let’s get to it.